Exploiting %0A Injection for XSS on Samsung

 I then tried other common HTML tags that might trigger JavaScript execution, but each attempt was blocked by the server.

-At this point, I suspected that the server was specifically filtering out certain tags like <script>
+At this point, I suspected that the server was specifically filtering out certain tags like <script> and other potentially harmful HTML tags.

 Bypassing the Filter